MOHDYAASAR/DELTA-DEM/README.md

 # DELTA-DEM
-This is demo Class for git and Github
+This is demo Class for git and Github.